SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 layout: redirect
 ---

-You have two options for creating assets in the DTM application.
+You have two options for creating assets in the DTM web app.
 The following section describes how to create an asset via the UI.
-Alternatively, see [Creating assets via bulk import](/dtm/asset-hierarchy/#creating-assets-bulk-import) on how to import assets in bulk into the DTM application.
+Alternatively, see [Creating assets via bulk import](/dtm/asset-hierarchy/#creating-assets-bulk-import) on how to import assets in bulk into the DTM web app.

 <a name="assets"></a>
 ### Assets

-In the DTM application assets are the digital representation of physical assets.
+In the DTM web app assets are the digital representation of physical assets.
-An asset in the DTM application can contain numerous subassets and devices.
+An asset in the DTM web app can contain numerous subassets and devices.
 You also have the opportunity to define properties or parameters of an asset through [custom properties](/dtm/asset-types/#property-library).

-To work with assets in the DTM application, navigate to the **Assets** page using the navigator on the left.
+To work with assets in the DTM web app, navigate to the **Assets** page using the navigator on the left.
-When you first start using the DTM application, no assets are displayed in the **Assets** page by default, instead you see a message is displayed prompting to create the assets.
+When you first start using the DTM web app, no assets are displayed in the **Assets** page by default, instead you see a message is displayed prompting to create the assets.

 ![no-assets-view](/images/dtm/assets/dtm-assets-no-assets.png)